 The pomp.
 The tradition.
 The history.
 The rivalries.
 The bowl games.
 The upsets.
 The twitter.
 There’s so much to love about college football, so many reasons to embrace spending your Saturday afternoon watching and waiting to see where the shocking outcomes will emerge each week.
-And so many US legal betting sites offering NCAA odds.
+And so many College Football betting sites.

 And since you’re taking it all in anyway, why not place a wager or two on outcome of some of these NCAA games?
 While you’re doing that, you’ll also want to educate yourself on the best college football bets of the week.
 These are the Twitter feeds that will prove to be most helpful to you in determining those college football betting answers.